 We’ve been on countless whale watching trips in Maui waters: large catamarans, fast rafts, sailing charters, kayaks, snorkeling, from the beach and from the cliffs.
 But nothing compares to a spearfishing trip on a small zodiac off the coast from Olowalu.

 Olowalu, West Maui

 It began with Paul and I entering the water in near pitch black about 10 minutes away from Lahaina Town.
 We took his ten-foot zodiac out from the beach with hopes of spearfishing off the coast during sunrise.
 As we geared up around 200 yards from the beach, a 11 foot tiger shark approached the boat on the surface.
 My thoughts were on the vulnerability of the rubber raft and froze.
 Paul acted quickly and slapped the side of the boat, which made the shark flip quickly in the other direction.

 I was a bit rattled.
 Paul started the motor and we took off for a more remote entry.
 As we put on our gear again, we saw movement in the water.
 We figured it was the tiger again, and our spearfishing session was never going to happen.
 Turns out, it was a curious adolescent humpback whale!

-The only footage we’ve ever seen that comes close to this was on our spearfishing trip at Olowalu off the west coast of Maui, Hawaii.
-We were moments from jumping off our 10-foot zodiac to spearfish when we got mugged by an adolescent humpback whale!
+We got mugged by an adolescent humpback whale!
 It was unreal.
 Watch as two grown men giggle like school girls while this whale bumped our boat over and over again.

-December is just around the corner, so we’re pretty excited about whale season here on Maui.
+February is by far the best whale watching month, so we’re pretty excited about whale season here on Maui.
 If you’re looking to do a whale watch, here’s a solid list of Maui whale watch boats.